sloik/Zippy/README.md

      }
 ```

+# `asyncZip`

+Call different async functions and gather the results.

 ## Optional API

 If you want to streamline working with Optionals in Swift then please checkout [OptionalAPI Swift Package](https://github.com/sloik/OptionalAPI).
 It has rich deocumentation and tests to show how it can be used.